donkirkby/live-py-plugin/README.md

 Special thanks to [Antti Kaihola][akaihola] and [Christoph Paulik][cpaulik] for contributing the Emacs support.
-Thanks to [all the contributors][hatrack] for helping in all kinds of ways.
+Thanks to [all the contributors][hatrack] for helping in all kinds of ways, and thanks to [JetBrains] for the free PyCharm and IDEA licenses.

 If you like this project, check out some of my [other projects][projects].